 1 year, 6 months to 12 years, 5 months standard; up to 18 years, 5 months with addition of adolescent normative data

-Standardized on a sample of 369 parents and 277 teachers of children with well-defined autism, from a range of racial, ethnic, and socioeconomic backgrounds.
+Based on a sample of 369 parents and 277 teachers of children with well-defined autism from a range of racial, ethnic, and socioeconomic backgrounds and geographic regions

 Level B required.

 This informant-based rating scale is designed to assist in the assessment of children who have been diagnosed with autism spectrum disorder (ASD).
 Unlike existing assessments for ASD, the PDDBI was developed to assess both problem behaviors and appropriate social, language, and learning/memory skills.
 The test also provides age-standardized scores for parent and teacher ratings.

 - The standard set of items is appropriate if the primary concerns are specifically related to autism (e.g., whether treatment is specifically affecting targeted behaviors).

 - The extended set of items—available on both Parent and Teacher Rating Forms—is appropriate when you want to assess aspects of the child’s behaviors beyond those specifically associated with autism (e.g., fear and aggression); these may be relevant in the determination of placement and treatment recommendations.

 - Test–retest stability for the teacher ratings ranged from .65 to .99 over an average two-week interval.
 For the parent sample, test–retest stability ratings ranged from .38 to .91 over a 12-month interval.